mbiesiad/EntityFramework.Docs.pl-pl/entity-framework/core/miscellaneous/cli/powershell.md

 ## <a name="get-dbcontext"></a>Kontekst Get-

-Pobiera informacje o typie `DbContext`.
+Pobiera informacje o `DbContext` typie.

 ## <a name="remove-migration"></a>Usuń migrację